robertovicario/uninsubria-Blockchain/docs/articles/1_Introduction.md

 # Blockchain

-The _Blockchain_ is a registry technology for distributed ledgers _(DLT - Distributed Ledger Technology)_.
-It allows to record information in an immutable, transparent and secure way without the need for a central authority.
+The _Blockchain_ is a registry technology that allows to record information in an immutable, transparent and secure way without the need for a central authority.
 It is called "blockchain" (chain of blocks) because the data is grouped into blocks, linked together in chronological order through cryptography.

 > **Decentralization:** Control and decision-making aren't held by a central authority, like a company or government.
 Instead, power is distributed across a network of independent participants.
 Data is shared among many nodes (computers) distributed in a peer-to-peer network.